ianmorgan11/cs370/README.md

 What code were you given?

-I was given two .py files, GameMAze and GameExperience as well as an ipynb TreasureHuntGame.
+I was given two .py files, GameMaze and GameExperience as well as an ipynb TreasureHuntGame.

 What code did you create yourself?